-There are many contributing factors to developing varicose and spider veins, including heredity, but there a few lifestyle changes you can make to help prevent veins from developing.
+There are so many reasons why you develop varicose and spider veins.
+In fact, your genes may be upping your risk!
+Even so, you can be proactive about prevention.
+In fact, a few simple lifestyle changes can go a long way towards prevent these veins from developing.
 Whether you are starting to see the early signs of varicose or spider veins, or you hope to prevent them altogether, certain workouts can promote healthy veins.
-Choose these vein-preventing workouts this summer and show off your legs all summer long.
+Why not make this summer your season to sweat these vein-preventing workouts (and show off those healthy legs with pride!)

 Taking a walk or hike is one of the best ways to give your legs a workout and improve circulation in your legs.
 Walking is a great low-impact exercise that can strengthen your calf muscles and minimize spider or varicose veins.

 Try talking a stroll through your neighborhood, find a nearby greenway to walk on, or plan a hike.
 If you’re wanting a more rigorous workout, a run will also improve circulation and get more blood returning to your heart, which can help prevent varicose veins.

 Riding a bike is another exercise that works out your legs and promotes healthy veins.
 Bonus?
 It doesn’t put too much stress on your joints, and as you pedal, your calf muscles flex, giving your veins a rest and helping circulate blood back to the heart.

 You can ride a stationary bike, a regular bike, or just mimic the pedaling motion while lying on the floor, and still improve your vein health.